teambit/bit/README.md

 bit tag --all
 bit export {{owner}}.{{scope}}
 ```

-### Import Components
+### Install / import the shared components

-Bit enables you to import individual components for a Scope, and keep them sync between projects.
+Once shared, you can install these components using the Yarn or NPM client from the bitsrc registry, or- **import** them into other repositories using Bit.

-You can install a component as an application-part in any destination on your project’s file system.
+Importing means you can install a component as an application-part in any destination on your project’s file system.
+It will still be tracked by Bit, so you can continue to develop it from both repositories and sync updates between them.

 Let's import the components we just created to a new project.
 1. Create a new directory for the consuming project.
 2. Initialize a new scope using the `bit init` command.
 3. Import the component: